bakpakin/Fennel/CONTRIBUTING.md

   `make test`) and rely on the CI suite to run the rest, but for larger changes please make sure that your changes will work on Lua versions 5.1, 5.2, 5.3, 5.4, and LuaJIT.
-Making fennel require LuaJIT or 5.2+ specific features is a non-goal of the project.
+Making fennel require LuaJIT or 5.2+ specific features is not going to fly.
 In general, this means target Lua 5.1, but provide shims for where functionality is different in newer Lua versions.
 Running `make testall` will test against all supported versions, assuming they're installed.